andrewrk/zig-general-purpose-allocator/README.md

 ## Roadmap

 * Make the leak detector print stack traces of the allocations

+* Decide if it's going to be thread-safe or not.
 * Make it reuse freed memory
 * Make it support allocations after one page is exhausted
 * Make it support allocations larger than what fits in the small allocation buckets